JKTurcotte/JKTurcotte/README.md

 - 👋 Hi, I’m @JKTurcotte (Justin Turcotte).
 - 👀 I’m interested in embedded systems, software development, and game development.
-- 🌱 I’m currently learning test driven development styles for embedded c through this book: https://www.pragprog.com/titles/jgade/test-driven-development-for-embedded-c/
+- 🌱 I’m currently studying a learning path on linked in: becoming a C++ developer, https://www.linkedin.com/learning/paths/become-a-c-plus-plus-developer
 - 💞️ I’m open to collaborate on projects and expand my skillset.
 - 📫 You can find me on linked in: https://www.linkedin.com/in/justin-turcotte/, or my portfolio website: https://justinturcotte.ca/, or through email at justin@kturcotte.me